This article was updated on 09/13/2023.

 - Relevant: Goals should have a clear purpose that is aligned with larger objectives or priorities.

 - Time-bound: Goals should have clear time-based expectations, providing a clear time frame for completion.

 Disengaged employees may require going the extra mile.
 For disengaged employees, motivation levels are low.
 Extrinsic rewards and positive feedback aren’t likely to be enough.
 These individual employees are likely to need a personal level of intervention to reignite employee engagement.

 What causes employee disengagement?

-Employee engagement is defined as an individual’s level of commitment to an organization’s goals.
-Some typical problems that could cause a low level of engagement include:
+Some typical problems that could cause a low level of employee engagement include:

 - Poor leadership and management

 - Lack of feedback

 - Having a stressful work environment

 In addition to organizations losing millions of dollars a year due to unmotivated and disengaged employees, many other problems can also arise.
 Some consequences would be: